Asian Rhinoplasty

 - Adjusted nostril width

-It is common for Asian noses to be too wide or to lack sufficient projection.
+It is common for many patients to believe their noses to be too wide or lacking sufficient projection.
 Asian rhinoplasty can restructure the nose and reinforce the bridge, tip, and nasal definition.
 As a result, the nose will blend well with the face, and all the facial features will be harmoniously balanced.

 Where is the procedure performed?